ArtisticRoomba/Titanfall-2-General-Text-Modding-Guide/README.md

 Now if this edit does not work, you can fall back with your original edited packed files if you decide to give up :)

 ### Patching the game
 Copy `client_frontend.bsp.pak000_000` and `englishclient_frontend.bsp.pak000_dir` and paste it in your `\Titanfall2\vpk` folder.
-Overwrite the previous files.
+Replace the files in the destination.

 Launch the game.
 It is normal for the game to stop responding momentarily while launching after a text edit for the first time.
 ### Troubleshooting
 - If the game crashes on launch, crashes while loading into multiplayer, crashes when starting a match, displays an error, or stops responding indefenitely:
-  - The VPK tool unpacked/packed the file incorrectly or an error was made when properly packing/unpacking the VPK.
+  - The VPK tool unpacked/packed the file incorrectly or an error was made when selecting files/folder to unpack/pack.
 I used to have this problem a lot but I don't have it anymore.
 Be sure you're unpacking the entire VPK and not just the `resources` folder where the `r1_english` file is.
 - If the game displays debug text such as `NPC_TITAN_AUTO_STRYDER_SNIPER` or other debug text:
   - The formatting of the `r1_english` file is broken.
 You do not have to scrap the entire file and re-edit your file.
 You can use `CTRL + F` to search the debug text you see in game and look from that entry up to find where a missing quotation mark is breaking the formatting.
 ### Removing the modification